 The Great Pumpkin-Growing Competition

 The story behind the pumpkin that the seeds came from is this: Corinne works at an elementary school.
-Each year, the fireman husband of their 1st-grade teacher finds the largest pumpkin at a local farm, brings it to the school in an ambulance and wheels it into the school on a gurney.
+Each year, the fireman husband of their 1st-grade teacher finds the largest pumpkin at a local farm.
+He brings it to the school in an ambulance and wheels it into the school on a gurney.
 They hide it under a sheet until the big reveal.

 “The kids just become electrified when they see such a big pumpkin!” she told me.
 It’s all done with great ceremony and sounds like a lot of fun. (photo on right)